gaolongsen/gaolongsen.github.io/_posts/2022-01-04-Robot Forward Kinematics -Tips for the DH coordinate system establishment.md

+---
+layout:     post
-# Robot Forward Kinematics -Tips for the D-H coordinate system establishment
+title:      Robot Forward Kinematics - Tips for the D-H coordinate system establishment
+subtitle:
+date:       2022-01-04
+author:     Longsen Gao
+header-img: img/background3.jpg
+catalog: 	true
+tags:
+    - Robot Forward Kinematics
+    - DH Parameter

+---

 The D-H parameters themselves are not complicated, but initially, I felt very confused when I applied them to the robot to establish the coordinate system.
 There are many reasons for the feeling of confusion, summarized as follows: